DukiMy/Inheritance/README.md

 # Inheritance
 A school project where I was meant to practice the basics of inheritance.
-It is also a good startingpoint for further experimentation with inheritance.
+It is also a good startingpoint for further experimentation.